-Big Sean, Lupe Fiasco, J. Cole, Earl Sweatshirt, Joey Bada$$, Wale, Action Bronson, Drake, and Kendrick Lamar all have left an impact in 2015 that is making this a special time in hip-hop.
-I’m feeling spoiled by all this greatness, and mediocrity simply will not be accepted.
-Whether they've succeed or not, everyone seems to be striving to make albums, collective, cohesive, often conceptual works, not just collections of singles.
-The spirit of competition is in the air, no one wants to be sub-par, adding a layer of pressure to each release.
+Big Sean, Lupe Fiasco, J. Cole, Earl Sweatshirt, Joey Bada$$, Wale, Action Bronson, Drake, and Kendrick Lamar all have made an impact in 2015, which has made it a special time in hip-hop.
+I’m feeling spoiled by all this greatness.
+Mediocrity simply will not be accepted.
+Whether they've succeeded or not, everyone seems to be striving to make albums—collective, cohesive, often conceptual works, not just collections of singles.
+The spirit of competition is in the air; no one wants to be sub-par, adding a layer of pressure to each release.
 And with A$AP Rocky recently announcing the title of his upcoming album, At.
 Long.
 Last.
 A$AP., all eyes are now on the young Harlemite.

-Rocky dropping an album during a phase when his peers are flourishing couldn’t be more perfect.
-He doesn’t have an immense catalog of music, but the rise of his fame and acclaim cuts him from the same cloth as Kendrick, Cole and K.R.I.T.
+Rocky's decision to release an album at a time when his peers are flourishing couldn’t be more perfect.
+He doesn’t have an immense catalog of music, but his rise is one in the same as Kendrick, Cole, and K.R.I.T.
 From the moment "Peso" went viral in 2011, Rocky entered the big leagues.
 His widely praised and commercially successful 2013 debut album, Long.
 Live.
 ASAP, seemingly cemented his position in the leaders of tomorrow, but his extended silence since then has caused him to fall behind the pack.

-This is more free than I’ve ever been.
+"This is more free than I’ve ever been.
 I’ve never been this free making music, ever.
-I’m experimenting, listening, and looking for different sounds. - Complex
+I’m experimenting, listening, and looking for different sounds." —Complex

-[By Yoh, aka Yohchella, aka @Yoh31]
+By Yoh, aka Yohchella, aka @Yoh31